Azodiyeh

-Azodiyeh (عضديه) (Note: Also romanized as Āzādiyeh, Azodīyeh, and ‘Aẕodīyeh; also known as Qal‘eh Sheykh and Qal‘eh-ye ‘Azodīyeh) is a village in, and the capital of, Astaneh Rural District of the Central District of Shazand County, (Note: Formerly Sarband County) Markazi province, Iran.
+Azodiyeh (عضديه) (Note: Also romanized as Āzādiyeh, Azodīyeh, and ‘Aẕodīyeh; also known as Qal‘eh Sheykh and Qal‘eh-ye ‘Azodīyeh) is a village in, and the capital of, Astaneh Rural District in the Central District of Shazand County, (Note: Formerly Sarband County) Markazi province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 400 in 128 households.
 The following census in 2011 counted 331 people in 120 households.
 The 2016 census measured the population of the village as 287 people in 116 households.